 A melody across the evolving movements in Real Estate series in the past few years has been that real estate investors reliably cite a scarcity in the availability of core assets for purchase.
 Competition for these resources is influencing raising prices and inspiring investors to deliberate new strategies for accessing long-term yield – including attempting into substitute asset classes of advancement.

 Across the incipient trends sequence this year, there endures to be a mounting curiosity in substitute or niche sectors which deal a stability of income returns and amount of diversification when that mainstream real estate aspects elite and vulnerable.
-While the yields may be attracting, the asset will require more active management and managers who can manage with the operational traits of real estate.
+While the yields may be attractive, the asset will require more active management and managers, such as eXp Realty who can manage with the operational traits of real estate.

 Optionality and flexible dwellings